Sue Nicholls

 Susan Frances Harmar Nicholls (born 23 November 1943) is an English actress.
-She is best known for her long-running role as Audrey Roberts in the soap opera Coronation Street (1979–1982, 1984–present).
+She is best known for her long-running role as Audrey Roberts in the soap opera Coronation Street (1979–1982, 1984–2025).
 Her other roles on British television include Crossroads (1964–1968), The Fall and Rise of Reginald Perrin (1976–1979), and Rentaghost (1981–1984).
 She also appeared on Broadway in the 1974 revival of London Assurance.

 Nicholls made her first appearance on Coronation Street in 1979 and appeared intermittently for six years, before joining the cast permanently in 1985.
 For her portrayal of Roberts, she won the 2000 British Soap Award for Best Comedy Performance and the 2003 British Soap Award for Best Dramatic Performance, as well as receiving an Outstanding Achievement Award in 2019.

 Early life and education

-Susan Frances Harmar Nicholls was born in Darlaston, Wednesbury.
-Her father was Sir Harmar Nicholls, later Lord Harmar-Nicholls, the former Conservative MP for Peterborough (1950–1974) and MEP for Greater Manchester South (1979–1984), and subsequently a life peer; she is thus entitled to be referred to as "The Honourable Susan Nicholls".
+Susan Frances Harmar Nicholls was born in Darlaston, Staffordshire.
+Her father was Harmar Nicholls, later Lord Harmar-Nicholls, the Conservative MP for Peterborough (1950–1974) and MEP for Greater Manchester South (1979–1984).
+As the daughter of a life peer; she is entitled to be styled as "The Honourable Susan Nicholls".
 She has a sister, Judith.
-She was educated at the School of St Mary and St Anne (later known as Abbots Bromley School for Girls), and is a graduate of the Royal Academy of Dramatic Art.
+She was educated at the School of St Mary and St Anne (later known as Abbots Bromley School for Girls) and is a graduate of the Royal Academy of Dramatic Art.

 Career

 Nicholls first became known as Marilyn Gates on Crossroads, a role she played from 1964 to 1968.
 A song she first sang on the programme, "Where Will You Be?", charted on 3 July 1968, eventually reaching number 17 in the UK singles chart.

-Nicholls's second single was less successful and she embarked on a career in a cabaret, performing her solo act all over the country.
+Nicholls's second single was less successful and she embarked on a career in a cabaret, performing her solo act across the country.
 She returned to the stage in a variety of popular plays and pantomimes.
 During the 1970s, she had two very different stints abroad.
-In Vienna she sang between strip acts at a nightclub while in 1974 she toured America and Canada with the Royal Shakespeare Company in London Assurance, finishing with a six-week run on Broadway.
+In Vienna, she sang between strip acts at a nightclub while in 1974 she toured America and Canada with the Royal Shakespeare Company in London Assurance, finishing with a six-week run on Broadway.

 She played the role of the secretary, Joan Greengross (later Webster and Millbeck) in the sitcom The Fall and Rise of Reginald Perrin (1976–1979) and its sequel The Legacy of Reginald Perrin (1996), as well as Nadia Popov in Rentaghost and Mrs Muddle in Pipkins (1973) and appeared as Derinda Forbes in the hard-hitting police drama The Professionals; episode "The Acorn Syndrome" (1980).

-She has played Audrey in Coronation Street as an occasional visitor since April 1979, and a full-time permanent character since 1985.
+She played Audrey Roberts in Coronation Street from 1979 until 2025.